• Skip to primary navigation

 Instructions

-• In a heavy bottom vessel in which you are going to prepare the rasam, add the chopped tomatoes, crushed garlic, turmeric powder, half of the curry leaves, salt, hing, rasam powder, pepper powder and salt.
+• In a heavy bottom vessel in which you are going to prepare the rasam, add the tamarind paste, salt, chopped tomatoes, crushed garlic, turmeric powder, half of the curry leaves, kollu rasam powder, and fresh ground pepper.

-• Once the froth starts to form, turn off the heat.
+• When it becomes frothy, turn off the heat.

 • That’s it.
 Yummy kollu rasam is ready.
-Serve hot with rice.
+Serve hot with rice, or enjoy it as a simple soup.

 Notes

-Garlic is optional and if you like the garlic taste, add more garlic according to your taste preference.
+• Garlic is optional, and if you like the taste of garlic, add more garlic according to your taste preference.
+You can add up to 5 to 6 big garlic cloves.

 I am not a nutritionist.
 The nutritional information is provided as a courtesy and is an estimate only.
 It varies depending upon the product types or brands.